ameliasheppy/terraform-beginner-bootcamp-2023/README.md

 - we do not need to do v1.0.01, even though many prefer to

 We can also commit things to an issue, which is super cool!

+## Shebangs.....what?

+## Linux permissions/CHMOD

+To see hidden files: ls -la
+ls -la ./bin